946923759/koboldcpp-discord-bot/README.md

 # Setup
 1. Download main.py
-2. If you want to install character cards, place the downloaded .json files next to main.py.
+2. If you want to install character cards, create a Characters folder and place your .json or .png files inside it.
 Otherwise you can use the /upload command to temporarily set the character.
 3. If you want to install .json lorebooks (Other than ones that come with a character card), create a Lorebooks folder next to main.py and place them inside.
 You can then use these with the /character command.
 4. Set `DISCORD_TOKEN` environment variable or modify main.py
 5. Start KoboldCPP on your PC or change endpoint in main.py to a known server that supports the KoboldCPP API